-- 1. The Department fosters safe and sound credit union practices through regular risk-focused examinations, publication of guidance and policies, ongoing communications with credit union officials, and the review of applications submitted by credit unions to expand activities.
+- 1. The Department fosters safe and sound credit union practices through regular risk-focused examinations, publication of guidances and policies, ongoing communications with credit union officials, and the review of applications submitted by credit unions to expand activities.
 When appropriate, the Department has a range of informal and formal enforcement options available to resolve safety and soundness problems identified at these institutions.
 The Department also devotes resources to administering off-site monitoring programs and to enhance its ability to timely identify emerging safety and soundness issues and trends. - 2.
 Should a situation arise where a noncompliant business is discovered, the Department has statutory authority to take enforcement action against the entity.
 Disputes are investigated by staff and every attempt is made to bring about a fair resolution.
 State leadership and other interested parties are routinely provided information about credit unions, and the associated laws, rules, policies, and practices of the Department. - 3.
 This strategic plan reaffirms the Department's mission to ensure that credit unions operate in a safe and sound manner, provide fair access to credit union services, treat members fairly, and comply with applicable laws and rules.
 The plan presents a vision in which the Department is a preeminent agency that adds value through proactive and risk-based supervision, is sought after as a source of knowledge and expertise and promotes a vibrant and diverse credit union system that benefits the Texas economy.
 To succeed in that mission and achieve that vision, the Department commits itself to the core values of integrity, expertise, collaboration, and independence-values that always have been the bedrock of the Department's culture. - 4.
 The Department works closely with federal and other state regulators to provide credit unions seamless supervision, minimal disruption and costs, and effective use of resources.
 The Department continues its collaboration with the National Credit Union Administration (NCUA) started in 2003.
 The program results in more efficient and less burdensome examinations for credit unions.
+Furthermore, effective January 1, 2019, the Department was one of six state credit union regulators to begin participating in an alternating examination pilot (AEP) program with the NCUA.
+A select group of seventeen Texas state-chartered credit unions were selected to participate in the pilot which will last for approximately three years.
+The AEP is similar to the existing joint examination program with the exception that the two agencies will alternate responsibilities for issuing the joint examination report over two complete examination cycles.